The Ultimate Guide to a Healthy Vegan Diet

 Omega-3 fatty acids are known for their anti-inflammatory properties and are typically found in fatty fish.
 However, plant-based sources such as flaxseeds, chia seeds, hemp seeds, walnuts, and algae oil can provide the necessary omega-3 fatty acids, particularly the plant-based omega-3 known as alpha-linolenic acid (ALA).

-See also The Complete Guide to a Whole Food Plant Based Diet
+See also The Ultimate Guide to Weight Loss on a Plant-Based Diet

 Planning meals